skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 players?**

 I don't roll the dice, get a 1, but then just pretend I got a 15.
-Still, there are all sorts of ways the DM can nudge things without faking dice rolls.
+Still, there are all sorts of ways the dungeon master can nudge things without faking dice rolls.
 If someone is on a narrow ledge on a cliff-side and they fail a climbing roll (or whatever) I won't just let them fall to their death.
 I'll give them a (reflex) saving throw to see if they can grab the ledge.
 Missed?
 Then I'll give the guy behind him a similar roll to see if he can catch him.
 Missed again?
 I'll give him one last throw to see if he can grab that sticking-out branch on the way down, Wile E. Coyote style.

-If they miss that then I'll let it happen, but it's obvious that the DM can do all sorts of stuff without needing to pretend the dice rolled something they didn't.
+If they miss that then I'll let it happen, but it's obvious that the dungeon master can do all sorts of stuff without needing to pretend the dice rolled something they didn't.

 Another way to tweak things is to change the enemy strategy so that it sucks.